This document is also available in PDF (863 KB) [help with PDF files]

 Application to Transmit Electronic Data to the CBSA

-25. Under Section 12.1 of the Customs Act and the Reporting of Imported Goods Regulations, all carriers must transmit pre-arrival electronic cargo and conveyance data using EDI and all freight forwarders must transmit pre-arrival electronic house bill and house bill close data using EDI for consolidated shipments.
+32. Under section 12.1 of the Customs Act and the Reporting of Imported Goods Regulations, all carriers must transmit pre-load/pre-arrival electronic cargo and conveyance data using EDI and all freight forwarders must transmit pre-arrival electronic house bill and house bill close data using EDI for consolidated shipments.
 Highway carriers and freight forwarders also have the option of using the eManifest Portal.

-26. For more information, refer to Memoranda D3 Transportation Series or to the mode applicable Electronic Commerce Client Requirements Document.
+33. For more information, refer to Memoranda D3 Transportation series or to the mode applicable Electronic Commerce Client Requirements Document (ECCRD).

 - (a) Carriers who must meet sealing requirements as participants of the CBSA's trusted trader programs;

-- (c) In-transit movements to point of final export;
+- (c) In-transit movements to the point of final export

-- (d) Movement of conveyances and containers from the First Port of Arrival (FPOA) to a CBSA examination location.
+- (d) Movement of conveyances and containers from the FPOA to a CBSA examination location

-32. For further information on pre-arrival and reporting procedural requirements for import, in bond, in-transit and Freight Remaining on Board (FROB) (FROB in Air and Marine modes only) cargo refer to the Memoranda D3 Transportation series relating to the particular mode of transportation.
+39. For further information on pre-arrival and reporting procedural requirements for import, in bond, in-transit and Freight Remaining on Board (FROB) (in air and marine modes only) cargo, refer to the Memoranda D3 Transportation series relating to the particular mode of transportation.
 These include:

-33. In lieu of a cargo EDI transmission, shipments eligible for the Courier Imports Remission Order or the Courier Low Value Shipment (LVS) Program can be reported to CBSA on a consist sheet or cargo/release list, respectively.
-Further information on consist sheet or cargo/release list reporting can be found in Memorandum D8-2-16, Courier Imports Remission, or Memorandum D17-1-2, Reporting and Accounting for Low Value Commercial Goods (Not Exceeding CAD$2,500).
+40. In lieu of a cargo EDI transmission, shipments eligible for the Courier Imports Remission Order (CIRO) can be reported on consist sheet.
+Shipments eligible for the Courier Low Value Shipment (CLVS) Program can be reported on cargo/release list, respectively.
+Further information on consist sheet or cargo/release list reporting can be found in Memorandum D8-2-16, Courier Imports Remission, or Memorandum D17-4-0, Courier Low Value Shipment Program.

 - (a) Highway cargo: BW sufferance warehouse